 Pets become part of the family.
-They are adorable members that cuddle up next to you when you feel lonely, or wake you up in the morning by licking your face.
+They are adorable members that cuddle up next to you when you feel lonely.
+I love my cat and my dog when they wake me up in the morning by licking my face.

 You give them your food, share your bed with them, and even use products you would use on your body and hair on them.
 You might even share your shampoo with them.
 But can you safely use human shampoo on dogs?

 One misconception that many pet owners have is that using human shampoo on pets is safe.
-But did you ever think that human and dogs have completely different skin and hair compositions?
+You must use the best dog shampoo for your dog.
+Did you ever think that human and dogs have completely different skin and hair compositions?

 Human skin is three times thicker than a dog’s, which is why a dog’s skin is very sensitive.
 Both have an acid mantle that is found in the outermost layer of the skin, which is responsible for protecting the skin against bacteria, viruses, and other outside contaminants.

-A dog’s skin is very sensitive, which is why using shampoos specially formulated for dogs is necessary to keep them clean and moisturized.
-What’s in the formula of dog shampoos?
+A dog’s skin is very sensitive, which is why using shampoos specially formulated for dogs are necessary to keep them clean and moisturized.

 Dog shampoos have natural formulas to ensure gentleness on a dog’s skin and shiny hair.
 Examples of natural ingredients used in dog shampoo formulations include: